Last Updated on November 5, 2023 by Irena Domingo

 When applying for a visa, you must provide the following information:

 - The electronically completed Visa application form (One per person).
-You must print, sign, and attach a passport-sized photo (the photo must be glued on the form strictly at reserved place).
+You must print, sign, and glue a passport-sized photo (the photo must be glued on the form strictly at reserved place).

 - A copy of high quality or original tourist confirmation letter (“Podtverzdeniye”) or letters (if your stay in Russia is arranged by 2 travel companies/hotels) issued by an authorized hosting Russian travel agency or Hotel, authorized to invite foreign citizens in the Russian Federation and registered in the Russian Ministry of Foreign Affairs.